Aziergar/raycasting-graphic-editor/README.md

 <h2 align = "center">Raycasting</h2>

+The rendering process does not use a graphics card, only processor cores, so the image is created for sometimes a considerable time.
 You can choose in which form the image created by the program will be presented - in the form of ACII characters in the Windows console or in PNG image format.
 <p align = "center">
   <img width = "400px" src = "https://github.com/Aziergar/raycasting-graphic-editor/assets/107803390/498b1fd6-8d95-46d5-8c6c-87705ab54a9c">